skirtyman/2BNOR-2B/README.md

 - [ ] Saving drawn diagrams in custom XML format. `Serialisation`
 - [ ] Exporting a trimmed version of the canvas with diagrams (optional truth table included).
 - [ ] Loading in the custom XML format. `Deserialisation`
+- [ ] Increase size and readability of the dialogs